EllingtonWilloughby/ellingtonwilloughby/README.md

 - ESLint is used to maintain code quality.

 To view the build status or logs, visit the Actions tab in the repository.

+## Responsive Design

+It is recommended to work mobile first when developing projects, and tools like TailwindCSS support this approach.
+The following are the breakpoints set for this project, allowing for the content to become fluid, and as such to provide a user experience that generates minimal friction between the User Agent and the User Interface.

+### Breakpoints for various screen sizes

+Each of the following breakpoints represents a minimum-width at which the viewport triggers a change in the layout of the content.

+- 'mobile': '375px',
+- 'xs': '512px',
+- 'sm': '640px',
+- 'md': '768px',
+- 'lg': '1024px',
+- 'xl': '1280px',
+- '2xl': '1536px'